edsq/eds-notes/md_notebooks/presentation.md

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "fragment"} -->
 However, TestPyPI won't let you overwrite an existing version of your package, so we have to bump our version every time we want to do this.
-Let's set up a script to automate that.
+Let's set up a PDM script to automate that.

 First, ensure you have the [pdm-bump](https://github.com/carstencodes/pdm-bump) plugin installed.

-We add a new script in the `tool.pdm.scripts` table of `pyproject.toml`:
+We add a new PDM script in the `tool.pdm.scripts` table of `pyproject.toml`:
 <!-- #endregion -->

 ```bash slideshow={"slide_type": "skip"} tags=["remove-cell"]